Hodge theory of Kloosterman connections: Introduction

-\end{enumerate} Furthermore, the mixed Hodge structure $\rH^1_{\dR,\rmid}(\Gm,\Sym^k\Kl_2)$ is pure of weight $k+1$ and is equal to $W_{k+1}\rH^1_\dR(\Gm, \Sym^k\Kl_2)$. \end{thm}
+\end{enumerate} Furthermore, the mixed Hodge structure $\coH^1_{\rmid}(\Gm,\Sym^k\Kl_2)$ is pure of weight $k+1$ and is equal to $W_{k+1}\coH^1(\Gm, \Sym^k\Kl_2)$. \end{thm}

-Roughly, the argument to show that $\rH^1_{\dR,\rmid}(\Gm,\Sym^k\Kl_2)$ carries a mixed Hodge structure goes as follows: seeing cohomology of symmetric powers as the alternating part of the cohomology of tensor powers and using a refined form of the K\"unneth formula, we get
+To prove that $\coH^1(\Gm, \Sym^k\Kl_2)$ carries a mixed Hodge structure and compute its Hodge numbers, we first establish the analogous result for the pullback $\wt\Kl_2$ of~$\Kl_2$ by the double cover of $\Gm$.
+The symmetric power $\Sym^k\wt\Kl_2$ turns out to be the restriction of the Fourier transform of a $\cD$-module on $\Afu$ that underlies a pure Hodge module and, as we explain in Section \ref{subsec:computeweights}, the theory of mixed Hodge modules endows its cohomology with a mixed Hodge structure whose numerical invariants can be computed in terms of nearby cycles.
+On the other hand, seeing the cohomology of symmetric powers as the alternating part of the cohomology of tensor powers and using a refined form of the K\"unneth formula, we get an isomorphism